jqcksn/the_PNG-WAV_inator/README.md

 # Synesthesia

-Converts WAV audio to PNG images and back, stores sample rate in png metadata/width in wav metadata so the original product can be reconstructed
+Converts WAV audio to PNG images and back, stores sample rate in PNG metadata/width in WAV metadata so the original product can be reconstructed

 # Audio ↔ Image Converter